andychase/reparse/doc/source/best_practices.rst

   credit for their work, it encourages them to put forth their best effort, and is an easy way to name them.
-  I often name the regex after the the author so I don't have to come up with unique names for all my regexes, since that are often really similar.
+  I often name the regex after the the author so I don't have to come up with unique names for all my regexs, since that are often really similar.

 For more information about maintaining a regex-safe environment visit: